camiloleon96/Product-Review-Transcription-Service/documentation/system_design.md

 The system's database schema is centered around four main entities: videos, transcriptions, products, and the junction table video_products.
 The products table stores product information independently of videos.
 Although the initial system assumption was that each video would reference a single product, the database was intentionally designed to be more flexible and future-proof.
 Through the video_products junction table, it supports many-to-many relationships: a video can include multiple products, and the same product can appear in multiple videos.
 Additionally, each product-video association includes a score from 1 to 10.

+For this MVP, I didn't set up any volumes, as I was frequently making changes and found it helpful to start with a clean database each time.
+This only applies to the data rows—the table structure itself is defined and managed through the models.

 ## Backend Api: folder structure

 The FastAPI project is organized to promote clean separation of concerns and maintainability.